sdsc-hpc-training-org/Expanse-Notebooks/README.md

 This README provides a guideline for running Jupyter notebooks on SDSC Expanse using Galyleo.
 It contains specific instructions for logging into Expanse, launching Jupyter notebooks via command-line options, configuring environments, and checking the environment setup.

-If you have any updates or feedback, feel free to request changes, please send note to consult@sdsc.edu.
+If you have any updates or feedback, feel free to request changes or send note to consult@sdsc.edu.

 ## Table of contents
 - [How to login to Expanse](#how-to-login-to-expanse)